Introduction to the Miracle Man

 The following Facebook message was posted by Jade, describing events on the day she’d visited Lewis in critical care with the likelihood of saying “Goodbye.”

-We are literally unsure where to start.
-Posting on behalf of the whole family.
+We’re literally unsure where to start.
+I’m posting on behalf of the whole family.
 Yesterday at Royal Stoke hospital, after taking out numerous tests, they told us Lewis had given up the fight – no response and had suffered brain stem death.

 We signed forms and had conversations you’d never believe.
 This morning we intended to say our final goodbyes.
 Lewis was officially certified as dead yesterday, his death was reported to the coroner.

-I headed up to hospital at midnight with Emily [Lewis’s girlfriend], our brother and sister-in-law.
+I headed up to hospital at midnight with Emily [Lewis’s girlfriend of the time], our brother and sister-in-law.
 I held Lewis’s hand and asked him to breathe after 1-2-3.
 We’d been hoping for a brown line to appear on his monitor for many days – it would have shown he’d taken a breath for himself, but we had nothing.

-At midnight, when I said “1-2-3 breathe Lewis” – a brown line showed.
+At midnight, when I said “1-2-3 breathe Lewis” – a brown line appeared.
 The middle line of the video shows the brown line, which is Lewis taking a breath for himself.

 We were initially told by staff “No, it must be an error – impossible.”
 They are sorry and they understand it’s such a difficult time for the family.
 We agreed, now Lewis can hear us, that isn’t an inconvenience.